iiitv/hackiiitv20-submissions/team#31-2/Readme.md

 Adding a form to register into the application.
 Working on two paths i.e. registering as a user or as a local helper.

+Pincode fetched from the address of the location and search executed in the model, in order to find helping hands quickly in the area whose pincode is returned.